slwhit04/personal_project/index.md

 title: Welcome to My Website
 ---

-# Welcome to My Website
+# Hi Ridge!

-This is the homepage of my second website!
+I know its a little early to ask this.. but... will you be my New Year's Kiss? ( •̯́ ^ •̯̀)